 Carefully read through your details

 When you get a job, how do you know where to go, what to wear, and when to show up?
 At Central Casting, we refer to all your booking information as your “details.”
-Your Casting Director will tell you how to get your details, which will likely be in the form of a Details Blog.
-In some cases, like when filling rush calls, Casting Directors may relay your details over the phone when they book you.
-Any time you call Central Casting, you should have a pen and paper on hand so you can write this information down.
+Casting Directors will likely send your details as a message through our online platform.
+In some cases, like when filling rush calls, your details may be relayed over the phone when you’re booked.
+Any time you call Central Casting, you should have a pen and paper on hand so you can write your details down.

-If you receive details in the form of a Details Blog, be sure to write down the show name (which may be different than the actual name of the project you’re working on) and the 4-digit passcode given to you by the Casting Director.
-You can use these to access your Details Blog via the “My Details” button in our website menu.
+Your booking information may include a Details Blog, which you can access with the show name (this may be different than the actual name of the project you’re working on) and the 4-digit passcode given to you by the Casting Director.
+You can use these to access your Details Blog via the “My Details” option in our website menu.
 Please read all of this information carefully to ensure you know what’s expected of you when you show up to set.
 Our article 4 Things You Must Know About Your Details breaks down each section of the Details Blog and explains why they are important.

 Get your wardrobe ready

-You will likely be asked to show up camera ready, which means arrive on set with your wardrobe on and your hair and makeup done appropriately for the role you are playing.
+You will likely be asked to show up camera ready, which means arrive on set with your wardrobe on and your hair and makeup done appropriately for the role.
 Other times you will be tasked with bringing your wardrobe with you.
 Whatever the case, please make sure your clothing makes it to set clean and unwrinkled (unless your category calls for something different).
-On occasion, the costume department will provide wardrobe or supplement your options, please be sure you arrive with clean and sufficient undergarments.
+On occasion, the wardrobe department will provide clothing or supplement your options, please be sure you arrive with clean and sufficient undergarments.

 Arrive to set on time

 Productions are on very tight schedules and have a lot they need to accomplish in a day, so it’s extremely important that you show up to set on time and ready to work.
 If you’ve never been to a studio or location before, it’s a good idea to look up how to get there beforehand.
 Many studios provide online maps and resources that will help you find your gate, parking structure, and check-in location.
-Before you leave, be sure to check the Call Time Change Box and factor in traffic, parking, public transportation schedules, or other delays that could make you late.
+Before you leave, be sure to check for call time changes and factor in traffic, parking, public transportation schedules, or other delays that could make you late.